nhannguyen95/startup-preparation/kubernetes/README.md

 A node can have multiple Pods.
 The Master handles scheduling pods across Nodes.

-Each node runs kubelet to communicate with Master and container runtime like Docker to pull images etc.
+Each node runs `kubelet` to communicate with Master, `container runtime` like Docker to pull images etc and `kube-proxy`.

 ---